zhongyuan-duke/IDS-706-week-1-template/README.md

 touch requirements.txt
 ```

-## Setup Python Environment
+## Setup Python Environment (if you're not using a Dev Container)
-To create and activate a virtual environment (I would suggest using the same name for the environment as the repo name):
+If you're working outside of a dev container, you can manually create and activate a virtual environment.
+If you do so, for consistency, it's recommended to name the environment the same as your repository.

 ```bash
 python3 -m venv ~/.IDS706_python_template
 source ~/.IDS706_python_template/bin/activate
 ```

 ## Create a Makefile
 ```makefile
 install: